Best Mission Beach Restaurants

 Decor

 Enter a design oasis as you step into Miss B’s Coconut Club’s newly renovated space.
-With a twist on the typical tropical decor, a midcentury modern look meets retro vibes, giving the would-be Caribbean air a little extra flair.
+With a twist on typical tropical decor, midcentury modern design meets retro vibes, adding extra flair to the Caribbean-inspired atmosphere.

 Overall Verdict